umar710/AI-Wiki-Quiz-Generator-Frontend/README.md

 ## 📞 Support

-* Check browser console for errors
+- Check browser console for errors
-* Verify API URL configuration
+- Verify API URL configuration
-* Test with example Wikipedia URLs
+- Test with example Wikipedia URLs

 ---

 **Transform any Wikipedia article into an engaging learning experience!** 🚀

+screenshot is not show in github why?